MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/diagnostics/diagnostic-al262.md

 # Compiler Error AL262
 The clustered key '{0}' has already been defined for table '{1}'.

+## Description
+A clustered key can only be defined once in the same table.

 [//]: # (IMPORTANT: END>DO_NOT_EDIT)
 ## See Also